sualsoft/Clienk/content/blog/11 QUESTIONS TO A CLIENK CUSTOMER SERVICE AGENT.en.md

 Rebecca:

 You are welcome.
-I am satisfy with our current solution!And I really like the idea of this interview.
+I am satisfy with our current solution!
+And I really like the idea of this interview.

 Anne: